omni-games-info/.github/profile/README.md

 * **See what's coming next:** Check out the [Public Roadmap](https://github.com/orgs/omni-games-info/projects/1/views/4).

 Thanks for helping me rebuild a cleaner, more accurate gaming history!

+### 🚀 The Omni-Suite
+I am developing a specialised toolkit to bridge the gap between OMNI_TITLES, OMNI_DAT and your local library:

+* **Omni1:** A high-precision 1G1R (1 Game 1 Region) tool for creating the "perfect" clean set.
+* **OmniScope:** A deep-dive metadata analyzer to filter data based on user-defined criteria.
+* **OmniBridge:** A streamlined utility for managing and downloading ROM assets.
+* **OmniSelect:** A curation engine for building personalized collections for target storage devices.